raviy/multithread-udp-client/README.md

 # multithread-udp-client

-Intialize with snder and reciever ip and port
+#Intialize with sender and reciever ip and port
-Multiple send and recieve functions
+#Multiple send and recieve functions
-Recieving in different thread
+#Reception in different thread